eevee/eev.ee/content/2015-05-20-i-stared-into-the-fontconfig-and-the-fontconfig-stared-back-at-me.markdown

 title: I stared into the fontconfig, and the fontconfig stared back at me
 date: 2015-05-20 23:02
-category: essay
+category: blog
-tags: linux, fonts
+tags: linux, typography, tech

 Wow!
 My [Patreon](https://www.patreon.com/eevee) experiment has been successful enough that I'm finally obliged to write one post per month, and this is the first such post.
 Let us celebrate with a post about something near and dear to everyone's heart: _fonts_.
 Or rather, about fontconfig.